 According to the Census, 2,742 midwives worked in New Zealand in 2018.

 Extra payment for graduates working in hard-to-staff locations

 The Ministry of Health runs a voluntary bonding scheme aimed at recruiting more graduate midwives to work in New Zealand communities that are hard to staff.

 Graduates are bonded for at least three years and can receive extra payments for up to five years.

 Types of employers varied

-Midwives can work for a range of employers:
+Midwives mainly work in public hospitals.
+However, they can work for a range of other employers, including:

-- 32% are self-employed, working independently in small group practices or as part of a team providing care to a caseload of women
+- the Ministry of Health, working independently in small group practices or as part of a team providing care to a caseload of women

 (This information is a guide only.
 Find out more about the sources of our job opportunities information)

 Midwives may move into management, advisory, training or education roles in midwifery practice.